-Figure 3 considers whether these models are capable of maintaining the anomalous QBO winds present in initializations from November through February (NDJF).
-In the top row, we composite hindcasts in which the zonal wind anomalies (computed with respect to each model's climatology) at 10 hPa, 5°S-5°N averaged over the first three days of the hindcast exceed 3 m/s as being westerly QBO (WQBO), and less than -3 m/s as easterly QBO (EQBO), with ; we subsample the ERA-I reanalysis data subsampled anomalies to match the dates included in each model's composite before calculating differences.
-The middle row shows similar quantities, but with the QBO phase composites determined using the zonal wind anomalies at 50 hPa instead.
-On subseasonal timescales out to 8 weeks, the reanalysis quantities for the QBO remain virtually constant (see supplement Figure

-- 265 \$16).
-At 10 hPa (Fig 3, top row), the systems with low-top models (dashed lines) clearly struggle to maintain the amplitude of both EQBO and WQBO initialized anomalies, which decay toward 0 at longer lead times.
-The systems start out biased in week 1 by roughly 5 m/s, and decay with lead time compared to reanalysis by an additional 5 m/s for EQBO and more for WQBO.
-The net effect is that the QBO signal (±10-20 m/s; Figure \$16a and b) is almost entirely lost for some of the low-top systems.
-The systems with high-top models generally show much slower and slighter decay, with anomalies that more closely match - 270 reanalysis relatively small anomaly differences from reanalysis close to 0 m/s across lead times.
-Results are similar but more pronounced at At 50 hPa (the reanalysis winds generally range from ±10-15 m/s (Figure S16c and d); in the forecasts (Figure 3, middle row).
-The, even the high-top systems show an apparent decay of anomalies at 50 hPa are particularly with lead time.
-The differences from reanalysis are slightly more apparent in the 50 hPa EQBO composite, for which the wind anomalies in most systems decay by nearly a larger fraction of the model wind anomalies differ from reanalysis by 5 m/s or more toward - 275 climatology by at the end of the forecasts compared to WQBO.
-The main exceptions are the UKMO and KMA systems, which share the same atmospheric models; these both, and perform well relative to others, the other systems as demonstrated by their anomalies at different lead times closely matching reanalysis reanalysis differences staying close to 0 m/s.
-Overall, the fact that the subseasonal forecast systems are generally better able to simulate and maintain the QBO in the middle stratosphere versus the lower stratosphere is similar to what has been found in climate models, seasonal forecast systems, and models participating
+- Figure 3 considers whether these models are capable of maintaining the anomalous QBO winds present in initializations from November through February (NDJF).
+In the top row, we composite hindcasts in which the zonal wind anomalies (computed with respect to each model's climatology) at 10 hPa, 5°S-5°N averaged over the first three days of the hindcast exceed 3 m/s as being westerly QBO (WQBO), and less than -3 m/s as easterly QBO (EQBO); we subsample the ERA-I reanalysis anomalies to match the dates included in each model's composite before calculating differences.
+The middle row shows similar - quantities, but with the QBO phase composites determined using the zonal wind anomalies at 50 hPa instead.
+On subseasonal timescales out to 8 weeks, the reanalysis quantities for the QBO remain virtually constant (see supplement Figure S16).
+At 10 hPa (Fig 3, top row), systems with low-top models (dashed lines) clearly struggle to maintain the amplitude of both EQBO and WQBO initialized anomalies, which start out biased in week 1 by roughly 5 m/s, and decay with lead time compared to reanalysis by an additional 5 m/s for EOBO and more for WOBO.
+The net effect is that the OBO signal (±10-20 m/s; - Figure S16a and b) is almost entirely lost for some of the low-top systems.
+The systems with high-top models generally show much slower and slighter decay, with relatively small anomaly differences from reanalysis close to 0 m/s across lead times.
+At 50 hPa the reanalysis winds generally range from ± 10 -15 m/s (Figure S16c and d); in the forecasts (Figure 3, middle row), even the high-top systems show an apparent decay of anomalies with lead time.
+The differences from reanalysis are slightly more apparent in the 50 hPa EQBO composite, for which a larger fraction of the model wind anomalies differ from reanalysis - 270 by 5 m/s or more at the end of the forecasts compared to WQBO.
+The main exceptions are the UKMO and KMA systems, which share the same atmospheric models, and perform well relative to the other systems as demonstrated by their reanalysis differences staying close to 0 m/s.
+Overall, the fact that the subseasonal forecast systems are generally better able to simulate and maintain the QBO in the middle stratosphere versus the lower stratosphere is similar to what has been found in climate models, seasonal forecast systems, and models participating in the "QBO-initiative" (QBOi; Richter et al., 2020; Rao et al., - 275 2020a; Bushell et al., 2020; Stockdale et al., 2020).
+This difference in success between the mid- and lower-stratospheric QBO could be related to several factors, including gravity wave parameterizations, the need for high vertical resolution in the lower stratosphere to realistically capture upward wave flux and subsequent downward QBO propagation, and possible influences from model vertical diffusion in the lower stratosphere (Geller et al., 2016; Garfinkel et al., 2021; Polichtchouk et al., 2021).